045019/nietzsche-ai-OpenWebUI/README.md

 ---

 ## 🛠 About the Project
 Nietzsche AI is an **LLM-based AI model** designed to emulate the **philosophy, wit, and brutal sarcasm** of Friedrich Nietzsche.
-Built on **Llama 3.2**, this model is fine-tuned through **prompt engineering** to generate **concise, cutting, and darkly humorous responses** that challenge conventional thinking and dismantle weak arguments.
+Built on **Llama 3.2**, this model is fine-tuned through **prompt engineering** to generate **cutting and darkly humorous responses** that challenge conventional thinking and dismantle weak arguments.
 Nietzsche AI is for **deep thinkers, rebels, and those unafraid to confront harsh truths**

 ### 🔹 Key Focus Areas:
 - **LLM-Based Model**: Uses **Llama 3.2** with optimized parameters for nuanced existential discourse.